23 Best Employee Rewards Programs Providers of 2026

 PROS

-• Global fulfillment capabilities with extensive international reward options.
+- Global fulfillment with extensive international reward options

-• Flexible reward programs that can be tailored to company values and engagement goals.
+- Flexible reward programs tied to company values and engagement goals

-• Advanced analytics to measure the impact of rewards on employee engagement and sentiment.
+- Advanced analytics measuring reward impact on engagement and sentiment

-• Amazon Business is available for rewards in the US.
+- Amazon Business rewards available in the US

 CONS

-• No open API yet, although this feature is on the development roadmap.
+- No open API yet, though on the roadmap

 Terryberry’s rewards platform offers a robust solution for companies looking to engage employees through meaningful and customizable rewards.
 During our demo, we explored Terryberry’s expansive rewards catalog, which includes merchandise, gift cards, travel experiences, company swag, and custom-crafted awards.
 This variety ensures that companies can provide rewards that resonate with diverse employee preferences.